joe-antognini/joe-antognini.github.io/_drafts/voting.md

 Let's start by putting an upper bound on the probability that a single vote could decide a presidential election.
-Since the president is elected by the electoral college, the voting patterns of the nation as a whole are not so relevant as votes within certain individual states.
-At the moment [FiveThirtyEight](https://projects.fivethirtyeight.com/2020-election-forecast/) predicts that Pennsylvania is most likely to be the tipping-point state.
-If the election were to come down to the votes of a single state, Pennsylvania is most likely to have the smallest margins.
+Since the president is elected by the electoral college, the voting patterns of the nation as a whole are not so relevant as votes within particular states.
+At the moment [FiveThirtyEight](https://projects.fivethirtyeight.com/2020-election-forecast/) predicts that Pennsylvania is the most likely to cast the decisive electoral college vote.

 So let's suppose that you are a voter in Pennsylvania and the election does, in fact, come down to the outcome of your state.
 Now what is the probability that